shubhamsinghshubham777/playtogether/README.md

 PlayTogether is a WebRTC-based shared media player.
 Written in Flutter, it allows you to enjoy your local media with your friends in real-time while having a video call with them 📹📷

+### ⚠️ Note: The app only uses a `STUN` server right now, therefore you can only connect to the peers on your same/local network.
+So make sure to use the same WiFi/LAN when using the app.

 ## Screenshots

 |   **Feature**  	| **Screenshot** 	|